axone-protocol/docs/docs/tutorials/webapp-1.md

 };
 ```

 You may also need to know when a transaction has been validated.
-You can have this information with the `Tendermint37Client`  `.block(height: number)` method:
+You can have this information with a `block` method from a `Tendermint37Client` client:

 ```tsx